fraser29/spydcmtk/README.md

 *spydcmtk* is a pure Python package built on top of [*pydicom*](https://github.com/pydicom/pydicom).

 This package extends pydicom with a class structure based upon the Patient-Study-Series-Image heirachy.
-In addition, it provides a number of builtin routines for common actions when working with dicom files, especially in a research based environment.
+In addition, it provides a number of builtin routines for common actions when working with dicom files, such as human readable renaming, anonymisation, searching and summarising.

+## Version

+Current is VERSION 1.0 Release.

 ## Installation